-The first move required to begin spread betting is to open an account with one of the many available spread betting companies.
-If you’re new to spread betting and want to try out some of your trading strategies before risking real money, you can open a spread betting demo account to practice trading in.
+The first move required to begin spread betting is to open an account with one of the many spread betting brokers.
+If you’re new to spread betting and want to try out some of your trading strategies before risking real money, you can open a spread betting demo account to practice trade in.

 Keep in mind that spread betting is speculation, so you should be sure to fully understand the risks involved and only spread bet with money that you can afford to lose.